This article’s for my fellow members in our Over 60 Club who are struggling with losing weight.

 I found a few water & metabolism studies with results similar to this one, which found that “Drinking 500 ml of water increased metabolic rate by 30%”.

-That’s about 2 cups’ worth, and the researchers determined that the short-term metabolism boost burned an extra 95 calories.
+500 ml is about 2 cups’ worth, and the researchers determined that the short-term metabolism boost it provided burned an extra 95 calories.

 Drinking more water = more weight loss

 Meaning that the more water the dieting person drank on a daily basis, the more weight loss they experienced.